VarshaShetty28/VarshaShetty28/README.md

 🚀 **Full Stack Web Developer** | Passionate about building intuitive and scalable web applications.

 ## 🌟 About Me
-- 🔭 Currently working on **HealthGrid** – a platform for Connecting Doctors and patients.
+- 🔭 Currently working on **HealthGrid** – a platform for connecting doctors and patients.
 - 🎨 Love designing seamless **UI/UX** experiences with **React & Tailwind CSS**.
 - 💡 Exploring **AI-ML** and **Flutter**.
 - 🏆 Active **LeetCode** problem solver (on a streak for 50+ days!).